art prize

 With this support, the artist has an important tool for presenting and disseminating his work.

-Raphaël Emine is the winner of the Ambassade de France en Belgique (fr) award
+Raphaël Emine was the winner of the Ambassade de France en Belgique (fr) award 2025.

-Luna-Isola Bersanetti is the winner of the Centre Wallonie Bruxelles-Paris (fr) award
+Luna-Isola Bersanetti was the winner of the Centre Wallonie Bruxelles-Paris (fr) award 2025.

 A museum and space for art and creation dedicated to ceramics, Keramis was built on the site of the old Boch faience factory in La Louvière.
 Its bold, contemporary architecture incorporates an old listed building that contains three giant bottle kilns, the last of their kind in Belgium.